 My next spot was Bateshwar Group of temples in the same region, I learned about it from a TV program.
 Though my local friend did not knew about that.
 That was not a big problem, after-all we were with our digital guide ‘Google Map‘.
 As per map the site was just 5 Km from the ancient temple we were at.
 After 15 minutes of ride, we saw a fort kind of structure.
 The site marked with the name ‘Garhi Padhavali’ on the entrance.

 Finally we reached the site we were hunting for and yes name may be different, it was the first thought came to mind.
 There were many broken building parts placed at both side of pathway from entrance like pillars and sculptures.
 Two big stone-lions were sitting at the main entrance of this smaller fort right below the stair.
 As we moved up from the stairs, a Mandapa kind of structure was there in the front.
 The details on its ceiling was just amazing and eye-opening.
-Hundreds of beautiful sculptures in several layers depicting God-Goddess, mythological stories and fest celebration.
+Hundreds of beautiful sculptures in several layers were depicting God-Goddess and various mythological scene related with Krishna Leela, Ramayana, and other Puranic stories.
 I can say, every inches was covered with the fine detailing.
 Even its pillars also beautifully ornamented.
-This Mandapa was not so big but the detailing on every corner and thousands of sculpture carved out of stone make it a piece of jewel.
+This Mandapa was not so big but the detailing on every corner and thousands of sculpture carved out of stone were making it a piece of jewel.